iknowjason/MacLab/README.md

 ssh -i ssh_key.pem ec2-user@ec2-3-17-144-231.us-east-2.compute.amazonaws.com
 ```

 Then tail the user-data logfile to monitor any potential issues with the bootstrap script.
-When you add customized script commands in ```fils/mac/bootstrap.sh.tpl```, you will see the stdout output of those commands run from ```/var/log/user-data.log```:
+When you add customized script commands in ```files/mac/bootstrap.sh.tpl```, you will see the stdout of those commands logged to ```/var/log/user-data.log```.
+After SSH is available, tail the file to watch it in realtime and troubleshoot any issues.

 ```
 tail -f /var/log/user-data.log